wwliao/hprc_release2_graph_variant_benchmarking/README.md

 - Variant classification depends on representation: Whether a variant is labeled as a small variant or an SV often depends on how it is represented (e.g., a single large deletion vs. many small variants).
 - Inconsistent representations between truth and query: A large deletion in the truth set may appear as multiple small variants in a query callset, or vice versa, complicating fair benchmarking.

-To address these problems, we perform joint benchmarking without separating variants by type or size.
-As a result, we generate custom per-sample ground truth VCFs that contain both small variants and SVs, enabling benchmarking that is robust to differences in variant representation using Aardvark.
+As a result, we generate per-sample joint ground truth VCFs that contain both small variants and SVs, enabling benchmarking that is robust to differences in variant representation using Aardvark.